 Plans to evacuate your horse early should include:-

-- Having a well prepared, well equipped, roadworthy float/truck, tow vehicle, sufficient petrol and experienced driver readily available;
+Having a well prepared, well equipped, roadworthy float/truck, tow vehicle and experienced driver readily available;

-- A joint plan with other horse owners to share the responsibility of getting horses off the property;
+A joint plan with other horse owners to share the responsibility for getting horses off the property;